EDITORIAL SERVICES

 Speaking

 Kim has been a speaker for the Mayborn Literary Nonfiction Conference, the American Society of Journalists and Authors, the Alabama Writers’ Symposium, the Decatur Book Festival, the Dallas Morning News, the University of Alabama, Boise State University, and Harvard Extension.
-When her schedule permits, she is willing to waive her speaker’s fee for high school or college classes studying her work and for small book clubs who purchase a book.
+When her schedule permits, she is willing to waive her speaker’s fee for high school or college classes studying her work and for libraries or small book clubs who purchase a book.

 Developmental Editing & Coaching

 Kim has served as a developmental editor and writing coach for projects including long-form narratives, 10,000-word personal essays, and documentary films.
 Her clients have gone on to sell their books and publish their stories in national venues.
 Her specialty is story structure: distilling a complex narrative into a seamless story with a clear arc.
+She offers one-on-one private coaching to a small number of private clients.

 Book Collaboration and Ghost Writing